-"Adjusted EBITDA" is a metric used by management which is net loss, as reported, before interest, provisions for income taxes, and other non-cash items including depreciation and amortization, share-based compensation, non-cash provisions, the non-cash effects of accounting change in biological asset adjustment, derivative liabilities, and other extraordinary and non-recurring items.
+"Adjusted EBITDA" is a metric used by management which is net loss adjusted for interest, provisions for income taxes, other non-cash items including depreciation and amortization, share-based compensation, non-cash provisions, the non-cash effects of accounting changes in biological asset adjustment, derivative liabilities, and other extraordinary and non-recurring items.
 "Adjusted EBITDA Margin" is Adjusted EBITDA as a percentage of reported net revenue.